Post: EU AI Act HR Compliance: New High-Risk Enforcement Guidelines

 The EU AI Act requires providers of high-risk HR AI systems to maintain a technical file documenting: the system’s intended purpose and design; training data sources, data quality controls, and bias testing results; validation methodology and accuracy benchmarks; and post-deployment monitoring logs sufficient to identify issues after the fact.

-The data governance requirements also create a secondary benefit: McKinsey’s research on AI quality consistently finds that organizations with rigorous data governance produce more accurate AI outputs because the documentation process surfaces data quality problems that would otherwise silently degrade model performance.
+Organizations with rigorous data governance produce more accurate AI outputs because the documentation process surfaces data quality problems that would otherwise silently degrade model performance.

 Mini-verdict: Compliant data governance is an investment that pays operational dividends — better model accuracy, faster vendor due diligence, and audit readiness — beyond the compliance obligation itself.